staneslevski/WorldTradingDataPythonSDK/README.md

 provided by www.worldtradingdata.com .
 That means that it does not include pre-flight checks to make sure your provided arguments are correct.
-This provides much more flexibility, but it means if you provide poorly formed arguments to the SDK, it will send them and you'll get an error in the returned data, not locally.
+This provides much more flexibility, but it means if you provide poorly formed arguments to the SDK, they will be ignored and the results you get might not be what you expect.

+I'm working on stricter type checking for version 2.

 \# note: 'api_token' is supplied automatically